 Eventually we'll all become "authors" on this site, to post reports etc. Meanwhile, post your thoughts, research discoveries, and questions in the "comments" spaces (which appear below each post).

-Philosophy, whatever else it is, is an open-ended conversation among ourselves and with philosophers of the past, and anticipating those of the future.
+CoPhilosophy is an open-ended and ongoing conversation/collaboration among ourselves and with philosophers of the past, and anticipating those of the future.
 Participate in the conversation.

 TEXTS